ciscops/ansible-ssm-upgrade/README.md

 SSM_On-Prem_8-202006_Upgrade.sh.sha256
 ```

-Once these files are present you will need to edit the patch.yml to your required version, upgrade file, and checksum files.
-Once this has been completed you can run as:
+Once these files are present you will need to edit the patch.yml to your desired version, upgrade file, and checksum files.
+Once all the steps above have been completed you can run the playbook with this command:

 ```
 ansible-playbook patch.yml